 Application Process

 The CCCJ's Committee of Management may confer Visiting Student status on postgraduate research students of other Universities who wish to pursue their research project into criminal justice in Cambridge.
+It is essential that the proposed research overlaps with the research interests of a member of the CCCJ.
 The benefits of Visiting Student status shall be determined in each case by the Committee of Management.
 Visiting Student status requires the approval of the Squire Law Librarian, Mr David Wills (dfw1003@cam.ac.uk) to ensure that access to and work space in the Squire Law Library are available.
 Such access (and accommodation, which a Visiting Student will be responsible for finding and funding) is more likely to be available outside of Term time (Term dates are available here: https://www.cam.ac.uk/about-the-university/term-dates-and-calendars).
 A Visiting Student cannot be provided with formal research supervision by a Faculty member during their time at the Faculty.

-Those wishing to pursue the possibility of being a Visiting Student at the CCCJ are encouraged to contact cccj@law.cam.ac.uk
+Those wishing to pursue the possibility of being a Visiting Student at the CCCJ are encouraged to contact cccj@law.cam.ac.uk, detailing briefly their proposed subject of research, proposed visiting period, and which member(s) of the CCCJ they view as having related research interests.

 Previous Visiting Students